Welcome to percyrjohnson.org

 Johnson was a firefighter, so you can bet some important prevention tips

 and education for kids and adults are available here.

-This page also gathers many valuable links for burn survivors and families.
-The wealth of the world wide web is all here on one page.
+This page also gathers many valuable links and support for burn survivors and families.

 |This page is dedicated to our fire and rescue folks.
 New techniques, resources, equipment recalls, counter-terrorism , first responder articles and more.
 The idea here is to keep our fire and rescue personnel up to date and safe.
 Some good fire and rescue shopping links as well for the firefighter in your life.|

 |This Web site was developed at minimal cost for the Percy R. Johnson Burn Foundation as a public service and with deep respect for our civil servants and community medical personal world wide.
 If you like the design and seek a simple yet effective web design / hosting team, click on the star on the bottom right corner of every page.
 Your support helps us continue our support.|

 |In an effort to reduce junk mail, we will not print the web address for the foundation as text.
 Please use the e-mail "button" found on most pages, or contact us via the information on the About Us and Be a Hero pages.|